titusDevops/Deploying-a-Three-Tier-DevSecOps-Full-Stack-Web-Application-/README.md

-# Key Project: Three-Tier DevSecOps Web Application
+# Three-Tier DevSecOps Web Application

 Deployed a **secure and scalable** three-tier web application on AWS EKS, leveraging Docker and DevSecOps practices.
 Automated CI/CD pipelines with Jenkins, Trivy, and SonarQube for secure, high-quality code delivery.
 Implemented GitOps using ArgoCD for seamless deployments via Git repositories.
 Set up Prometheus and Grafana for real-time monitoring with intuitive dashboards.
 Utilized Terraform for Infrastructure as Code, managing AWS services like ECR, S3, EC2, and DynamoDB for production-ready deployment.